A Dallas Cowboys football blog

 It’s QB friendly systems like these that produced Cam Newton, Alex Smith, and Dak Prescott.

-A simple RPO design that Prescott has run since his days at Mississippi State may be predictable for opposing defenses to an extent, but stopping Prescott from either handing the ball to Zeke Elliott or carrying it himself behind this dominant in Dallas is much harder.
+A simple RPO design that Prescott has run since his days at Mississippi State may be predictable for opposing defenses to an extent, but stopping Prescott from either handing the ball to Zeke Elliott or carrying it himself behind this dominant offensive line in Dallas is much harder.

 The Dallas Cowboys’ Dak friendly offense may not feature many new starters in 2018.
 Instead, it will be up to this coaching staff to better identify the strengths of this unit and play to them — something the Panthers and Chiefs did exceptionally well all season long.